The museum welcomes children of all ages. We have many interesting activities and experiences for the entire family.

-All Children’s Oil Company constantly needs new crew for its Småtroll platform.
+All Children’s Oil Company constantly needs new crew for its Småtroll platform (Little Troll).
 Anyone aged between three and 10 can sign on, climb on board, take their seat in the helicopter or use the crane to lift supplies on board.

 All oil workers must receive thorough training in safety before they can get a job offshore.
-If you dare to enter the darkness in the Cat-astrophe Room’s labyrinth, you’ll learn more about what that means.
+If you dare to enter the darkness in the Catastrophe room and labyrinth, you’ll learn more about what that means.

 Drill floor and escape chute

 Take a trip offshore.
 This will give you a good impression of what things are like on the drill floor of a rig or platform.
 You can study genuine equipment from the oil industry and learn how it works.
 Go up to the roof and slide down the escape chute – as many times as you want.

 Oil is a valuable commodity – so valuable that it’s often called “black gold”.
 Norway’s offshore oil and gas resources have made it one of the world’s richest countries.

 Petroleum revenues are very important for everyone who lives and works here.
 Learn a little more about how – and give your views on the way Norway should manage its oil wealth in the future.

 If you have a sense of how tall the Eiffel Tower is in Paris or the Valbergtårnet tower in Stavanger, you’ll also appreciate the size of the big oil platforms.